noah-schechter/docs-remix/content/docs/Profiles/account.md

 ---

 ## Profile
 Your profile is visible to all Atlos users.
+It includes:
+- Your username
+- Your profile photo
+- Your bio
+- A list of the projects of which you’re a member
+- A feed of your recent updates
+- A list of the incidents to which you're assigned
+- A list of the incidents to which you've subscribed
-It includes your username, profile photo, bio, a list of the projects of which you’re a member, and a feed of your recent updates.
-Investigators on Atlos will only be able to see updates and projects on your profile that they would otherwise have access to—if someone is not a member of a project, they won’t see your update to an incident in that project just because they navigated to your profile page.
+- A list of the incidents you've recently edited

+Note that investigators on Atlos will only be able to see updates and projects on your profile that they would otherwise have access to—if someone is not a member of a project, they won’t see your update to an incident in that project just because they navigated to your profile page.

 ### Edit your profile
 To edit your bio or profile image: